1. Wave 2 never retraces more than 100% of wave 1.

 3. Wave 4 does not overlap with the price territory of wave 1, except in the rare case of a diagonal triangle formation.

-Those 3 rules are what is at the core of Elliott Wave analysis.
-The list is probably much shorter and simpler than you might have thought.
-This is a part of the elegance of the approach.
+These three rules form the core of Elliott Wave analysis.
+The list above is probably much shorter and more straightforward than you might have thought.
+This direct approach is a part of the elegance of Elliott Wave Theory.